-Question #9: Is your article cluttered with call-to-actions, ads or promotions?
+Question #9: Is your article cluttered with calls to actions, ads or promotions?

 A simple test of figuring out if your site fails this question is to step back and look at your site.
 Where does it seem like your eyes should focus?
-Where do you want reader’s eyes to focus?
-Is it obvious on what you want people to do?
+Where do you want readers’ eyes to focus?
+Is it obvious what you want people to do?

 For example, when I was writing this blog post, one site that I was on was WebProNews.
-When I landed on their site, this is what I saw:
+When I landed on the site, this is what I saw:

-Unfortunately a great article is buried by ads and other 3rd party stuff.
-This might not be confusing for search engines, but when it comes to readers, it’s confusing.
+Unfortunately, a great article is buried by ads and other 3rd party stuff.
+This might not be confusing to search engines, but when it comes to readers, it’s confusing.
 So it’s best if you keep a simple, clean design on your website that readers love.